cruel-32/gulp-filemap-generator/README.md

         untitle : '-', //When the title can not be found in the meta information unknown : '-', //When the author can not be found in the meta information noDescription : '-' //When the description can not be found in the meta information division : 'html' //Subfolders for app options.
-Template modifications are required.
+                          //Template modifications are required.
 I'll explain it further below.
     }))
 ```